Here’s a collection of links useful where AsianOdonata are concerned.

 - Picture of Singapore Odonata

-- Leonard Tan lives in Singapore and has many useful photographs and of his local Odonata.
-Some useful information about Singapore’s exciting locations, too.
+- Leonard Tan lives in Singapore and has many useful photographs of his local Odonata, along with some useful information about Singapore’s exciting locations, too.

 - Dragonflies of Cambodia

 - “The distribution of the Dragonfly- and Damselfly-species in Cambodia is poorly known.”

 This site is run by Hanns-Jürgen Roland who seems to live in Germany.
 He is trying to increase the knowledge base of Cambodian species and distribution by collecting sighting information.
 Quite a noble task from Germany, I’d say.